 Following World War II, there were many war crime trials in both the former European and Pacific theatres of war.
-The University of Iowa College of Law Library has extensive print, online, and microform resources dealing with post-World War II Axis war crime trials involving Germany and Japan.
+The University of Iowa Law Library has extensive print, online, and microform resources dealing with post-World War II Axis war crime trials involving Germany and Japan.
 Please see this legal research guide, War Crimes, to the Law Library’s post-World War II war crimes collections.

 Print resources include bound volumes of primary law (international statutes and war crime tribunal trial transcripts; documentary evidence; and, court opinions) and secondary resources (mainly scholarly treatises).
 Likewise, war crimes-related print government documents such as hearings and congressional reports are housed in the collection.

 Electronic resources containing both European and Pacific Theater coverage include crime collections in other academic law libraries (war crimes; crimes against humanity; international humanitarian law), academic libraries, and in specialty libraries such as the United States Holocaust Museum Library.
 Yale Law Library’s Avalon Project website also has extensive documentation from post-World War II war crime trials.

 The most famous post-World War II war crime trials took place before the Nuremberg Tribunal, located in the former European theatre of war, and before the International Military Tribunal for the Far East, which handled war crimes committed in the Pacific theatre.
 In addition, countries such as the Philippines and Poland also conducted post-World War II war crimes trials.

 Among the Nazi war crime-related items in the University of Iowa Law Library is a slim, semi-bleached, leather-bound volume entitled Über die drei Arten des rechtswissenschaftlichen Denkens [On the Three Types of Jurisprudential Thought] by the German jurist Carl Schmitt (1888 - 1985), a legal scholar notorious for having cooperated with Hitler's Third Reich.